Tron0/AkladellWebsite/rules.md

 ### Reversed: Curse

-Incurs a -1 penalty to morale checks, attack rolls, and damage rolls of an enemy.
+Incurs a -1 penalty to morale checks, attack rolls, and damage rolls of enemies instead.
 A save versus spells is allowed to resist the blight.

 ## Burning Hands (R)